 Drink packages are not available on Pride of America sailings or cruises that last two days or less.
 Norwegian Drink Packages are not available on chartered cruises either.

 Starting in January 2016, all Norwegian Sky sailings include an Ultimate Beverage Package as part of the cruise fare.
 Thus, you do not need to purchase one prior to sailing.
+More recently, Norwegian Sun began offering short cruises to Cuba and Bahamas.
+The cruise fare on that ship also includes the drink package.

 While Norwegian Cruise Line allows guests 18-20 to consume beer and wine (with a guardian’s written consent), they are not allowed to purchase an alcoholic beverage package.